Aranza-Ricalde/HCI/README.md

 # Human Computer Interaction 🤖

-Hi there 👋, welcome to the repository of our team, have a look aroung and get to know a little about us
+Hi there 👋, welcome to the repository of our team, have a look around and get to know a little about us

 > <img src="https://mma.prnewswire.com/media/1513369/Educative_Logo.jpg" height="20">